-Consequently, and this is our main result, in the limit of infinite dimension, the many-body dynamics under a global shear or spatially correlated random local displacements can be exactly reduced on scalar mean-field dynamics which are strictly equivalent, upon the above rescaling of the accumulated strain.
-The dependence on the spatial correlation length~$\xi$ persists through the variance ${\mathfrak{F}}$ of relative local displacements, with a functional form which is for instance given by Eq.~\eqref{eq-mathfrak-F-explicit-Gaussian_fxi} for Gaussian distributed local displacements.
+Consequently, in the limit of infinite dimension, the many-body dynamics under either a global shear or spatially correlated random local displacements can be exactly reduced on scalar mean-field dynamics which are strictly equivalent, upon the above rescaling of the accumulated strain.
+This is our main result.
+Furthermore, the dependence on the spatial correlation length~$\xi$ persists through the variance ${\mathfrak{F}}$ of relative local displacements.
+The functional form of ${\mathfrak{F}}$ is for instance given by Eq.~\eqref{eq-mathfrak-F-explicit-Gaussian_fxi} for Gaussian distributed local displacements.

 Technically, this simple connection with global shear relies ultimately on the separation of the affine and non-affine motions ${\rr_0'(t)}$ and ${\vv (t)}$, respectively.
-In infinite dimension, the explicit dependence on the `accumulated shear strain' ${\gamma(t)}$ only appears within the affine motion which keeps a memory of the initial condition ${\rr_0'(t)}$ and its associated gap ${h_0'(t)}$.
+In infinite dimension, the explicit dependence on the `accumulated shear strain' ${\gamma(t)}$ only appears within the affine motion, which keeps a memory of the initial condition ${\rr_0'(t)}$ and its associated gap ${h_0'(t)}$.
 As for the non-affine motion, the feedback of $\gamma(t)$ is treated in an exact mean-field way through the three kernels~\eqref{eq-def-kernels-high-dim-gap-AQRD}.
-Our new protocol essentially allows for a more general distribution of relative displacement amplitude ${\bar{\mathcal{P}}(\tilde{c})}$, admittedly Gaussian with zero mean and variance ${\mathfrak{F}}$, but it is the exact mean-field reduction of the dynamics at ${d \to \infty}$ which allows us to do so without any loss of generality (see the discussion surrounding Eqs.~\eqref{eq-distr-cij-1}-\eqref{eq-distr-cij-2} in the previous section on that point).
+Our new protocol essentially allows for a more general distribution of relative displacement amplitude ${\bar{\mathcal{P}}(\tilde{c})}$, admittedly Gaussian with zero mean and variance ${\mathfrak{F}}$.
+Nevertheless, the exact mean-field reduction of the dynamics at ${d \to \infty}$ allows us to do so without any loss of generality (see the discussion surrounding Eqs.~\eqref{eq-distr-cij-1}-\eqref{eq-distr-cij-2} on that point).

 Finally, we recall the dynamical definition of the stress under a global shear strain (see Eq.~(49) in Ref.~\cite{agoritsas_maimbourg_zamponi_2019_JPhysA52_334001}):